 A revenue-based finance (RBF) investment provides capital to a business by “selling” an ongoing percentage of a company’s future revenue to the investor.
 For simplicity, you can think of it as a revenue share type arrangement.
 The Investor gives capital to the company in exchange for a small percentage of gross revenues.

 Flexible Pay Back

-RBF lives as a hybrid of bank debt and venture capital.
-Instead of a typical bank loan which requires a business to pay a fixed interest payment, a revenue-based loan receives a percentage of revenues over a specific amount of time, allowing “interest” payments to fluctuate when a growing company has inconsistent cash-flows, lumpy or seasonal revenues.
+An RBF lives as a hybrid of bank debt and venture capital.
+Instead of a typical bank loan, which requires a business to pay a fixed interest payment, a revenue-based loan receives a percentage of revenues over a specific amount of time, allowing “interest” payments to fluctuate when a growing company has inconsistent cash-flows, lumpy, or seasonal revenues.

 How Our Program Works

 90-day, 12-week program, weekly online group sessions.
 Culminates with onsite Pitch and Graduation Event in beautiful La Jolla, CA. Learn what it takes to develop an effective growth and funding plan that gets funders to say yes to your request to fund your business growth.